23334012-eng/Bob-Ross/README.md

 •	Matplotlib – Data visualization for frequency distributions and trends

-•	Jupyter Notebook – Interactive environment for exploratory analysis and documentation
+•	Google colab – Interactive environment for exploratory analysis and documentation

 Key Findings